 Throughout the 1990s, players like Phil Jones and Pero Cameron became stars of the competition and in the late 1990s and early 2000s several stars in the making were honing their craft in the league.
 More recently we’ve been accustomed to seeing former and current Tall Blacks lining up for teams.
 Players such as Dillon Boucher, Lindsay Tait, Mika Vukona, Paora Winitana and Paul Henare all became regulars in the league – as players and coaches.
 Many players have also used the league as a stepping stone onto greater things – Kirk Penny, Steven Adams and Torrey Craig have all gone on to play in the NBA whilst countless others have gone on to play in the Australian NBL and different European Leagues.

-Whilst the current NBL comprises 8 teams, the league has had a number of different teams participate over the years – many of which became and remain iconic reminders of the NBL’s proud history.
-Below is a list of of former and now defunct teams that have participated in the NBL at various stages since its inception:
+Over the history of the league the league there has been a number of different teams participate – many of which became and remain iconic reminders of the NBL’s proud history.
+Below is a list of former and now defunct teams that have participated in the NBL at various stages since its inception:

 Auckland Pirates (2011-2012)